morceglo/Food-calling-Thyroptera/README.md

 * [Statistical analysis and graphs](Analysis exp2.R)

 ## Status
-Project is: In revision at Animal Behaviour
+Project is: Accepted at Behavioral Ecology and Sociobiology

 ## Contact
 Created by [Gloriana_Chaverri](batcr.com/)